rsdoiel/antenna/archives/2025/science_and_technology_2025.11.md

 ---

-## We heard you like HBM – Nvidia's Blackwell Ultra GPUs have 288 GB of it
+## We heard you like HBM – Nvidia's Blackwell Ultra GPUs will have 288 GB of it

-date: 2025-03-18, updated: 2025-03-18, from: The Register (UK I.T.
+date: 2025-03-18, updated: 2025-03-20, from: The Register (UK I.T.
 News)

 <h4>There goes AMD&#39;s capacity advantage</h4> <p><strong>GTC</strong>  Nvidia&#39;s Blackwell GPU architecture is barely out of the cradle – and the graphics chip giant is already looking to extend its lead over rival AMD with an Ultra-themed refresh of the technology.…</p>